huohuoren4/docs/python/pytest/further_topics/contribution.md

 When choosing a file where to write a new test, take a look at the existing files and see if there’s one file which looks like a good fit.
 For example, a regression test about a bug in the `--lf` option should go into `test_cacheprovider.py`, given that this option is implemented in `cacheprovider.py`.
 If in doubt, go ahead and open a PR with your best guess and we can discuss this over the code.

-## Joining the Development Team
+## Joining the Development Team {#joining-the-development-team}

 Anyone who has successfully seen through a pull request which did not require any extra work from the development team to merge will themselves gain commit access if they so wish (if we forget to ask please send a friendly reminder).
 This does not mean there is any change in your contribution workflow: everyone goes through the same pull-request-and-review process and no-one merges their own pull requests unless already approved.
 It does however mean you can participate in the development process more fully since you can merge pull requests from other contributors yourself after having reviewed them.

-## Backporting bug fixes for the next patch release
+## Backporting bug fixes for the next patch release {#backporting-bug-fixes-for-the-next-patch-release}

 Pytest makes a feature release every few weeks or months.
 In between, patch releases are made to the previous feature release, containing bug fixes only.
 The bug fixes usually fix regressions, but may be any change that should reach users before the next feature release.